ameba23/lowtechnetwork/docs/alternative_energy.md

 ### Regulators

 Maximum power point tracking (mppt) regulators are the more efficient but expensive.
-Normal regulators will allow the battery state to determine voltage which may not be the most efficient for the panel.
+Cheaper 'PWM' regulators will allow the battery state to determine voltage which may not be the most efficient for the panel.
 MPPT regulators use a control circuit to 'search' for the voltage allowing the highest power output.

-Note that with the right regulator it is also possible to charge 12v battery from 24v panel (eg: morningstar sunsaver mppt) or a 24v battery from 12v panel (eg: emponi sol1).
+Another advantage of MPPT regulators is that it is possible to charge a 12v battery from 24v panel or potentially a 24v battery from a 12v panel (works with for example 'emponi sol1').

+Note that some regulators sold as 'MPPT' are not actually MPPT.
+Read reviews of the model you are considering buying, particularly if it seems cheap.
+True MPPT controllers can usuallly be identified by a large inductor in the circuit.

 Of course when using solar panels it is better to use electrical appliances during the day when more power is available.
 The cheaper